Plus Size Compression Socks 20-30 mmHg

 Firm compression takes a little more patience to apply than lighter support socks.
 Put the sock on before swelling gets worse during the day.

-1. Put it on in the morning
+1. Put the sock on in the morning when swelling is lower.

-2. Work the fabric up gradually
+2. Work the fabric up gradually instead of pulling from the top.

-Work from the foot upward instead of pulling from the top.
-Smooth the sock as you go so pressure stays even throughout the leg.
+3. Smooth the sock as you go so the pressure stays even.

-3. Keep the top band flat
+4. Keep the top band flat.

-4. Remove slowly at the end of the day
+5. Remove slowly at the end of the day.

 Verified Relief